The Gong Factory

 Someone ring a gong already, quick!

-here are no gongs at the gong factory.
+The thing is, there are no gongs at the gong factory.

 Not in the workshop, anyway, which is where the current finally beached me.
 It took an hour to walk there; I watched for five minutes.
 Inside the hot, wooden barn there's an old man straddling the fan that stokes the fire & two teams of barefoot gongsmiths in shorts & t-shirts, each whacking away at a red hot disk.
 The ground is dirt.
 There are no lights.
 It takes a whole day, the smiths said, to hammer a 16 kilo copper disk into a functioning gong.
 Where they are polished is anyone's guess.